Amit-Ashok-Swain/Android-Kick-Off/01. Installation and Setup of Android Studio/03. Tour of the Android Studio/02. Tour-2/GradleScript-buildGradleKTS-Module-app-tour.md

-# The code you provided appears to be a build.gradle file for an Android project.
+# A build.gradle file for an Android project
 - This file is used to define project configurations, dependencies, and other settings.
 - Let's break down the code section by section: